Pineapple Upside Down Cake

 Years ago, I used to make a Pineapple Upside Down Cake that was to die for – literally, as the recipe called for two sticks of butter, a few eggs, and a cup of sugar.
 So, the challenge was to figure out a way to make a Pineapple Upside Down Cake without the butter (or substituting 2 sticks of vegan butter), eggs, and an overload of sugar.
 Not an easy task but with all the beautiful fresh pineapples in the grocery stores, I thought it was high time to learn how to make a healthier version so I went through all my cookbooks and came up with a variation of Isa Chandra Moskowitz’s recipe for Pineapple Upside Down Cake.

-Isa’s version is great (and I encourage anyone who is interested in learning how to cook and bake vegan to buy her cookbooks, especially Isa Does It) but I wanted a cake with a bit less sugar so I eliminated the refined sugar and relied on coconut sugar but added nutmeg to spice up the flavor.
+Isa’s version is great (and I encourage anyone who is interested in learning how to cook and bake vegan to buy her cookbooks, especially Isa Does It) but I wanted a cake without refined sugar so I substituted date sugar but added nutmeg to spice up the flavor.
 I also reduced the oil to just 1/4 cup because the fresh pineapple gives off so much natural juice, adding moisture to the cake.
 I also omitted the maraschino cherries since they are traditionally added for color and because I never eat them anyway.
 Instead, I covered every square inch of the bottom of the cake with fresh pineapple that would caramelize during the baking process.

 Disclaimer: If you’re used to eating traditional cake made with butter and eggs, this cake will not “taste” as rich and decadent.
 But, if your diet is plant-based, then chances are you will love this variation of a traditional favorite.
 Moist and delicious, the vegan version of the Pineapple Upside Down Cake makes the caramelized pineapple the star of the show.